 How much does AI model choice affect RAG answer quality?

 Model choice affects RAG quality, but usually less than retrieval and reasoning settings.
-For straightforward single-hop Q&A, switching model families often gives modest gains, about 5 to 12 percent in grounded-answer accuracy.
-For complex multi-step or multi-document questions, you can often get larger gains, around 15 to 30 percent, by changing capability mode before swapping models.
-If your plan does not expose model selection, you can still materially improve quality by choosing mode: Fastest Responses for latency, Highest Relevance for stronger re-ranking and citation fit, and Complex Reasoning for breaking prompts into sub-questions and merging evidence.
-In product benchmark data across 40 enterprise datasets, Highest Relevance improved grounded relevance versus speed-first mode, while Complex Reasoning reduced missed sub-questions.
-Results vary with corpus quality, chunk size, and metadata hygiene.
-Teams using OpenAI and Anthropic pipelines report a similar pattern.
+For straightforward single-hop Q&A, switching model families may help, but retrieval quality, chunking, metadata, and citation fit usually matter more.
+If your plan does not expose model selection, you can still improve quality by choosing the right capability mode: Fastest Responses for latency, Highest Relevance for stronger re-ranking, and Complex Reasoning for breaking prompts into sub-questions and merging evidence.

 If model options are Enterprise-only, what model is my chatbot using now?